projectsveltos/sveltos/docs/observability/display_resources.md

 ```

-## Display Kyverno PolicyReports
+## Example: Display Kyverno PolicyReports

-In this example we will define an HealthCheck containing a Lua script that will:
+In this example we will define an `HealthCheck` instance with a Lua script that will:

-1. examine all Kyverno PolicyReports;
+1. Examine all the Kyverno PolicyReports;
-2. will report all resources in violation of the policy and rule.
+2. Will report all the resources in violation of the policy and the rules defined

 ```yaml
 apiVersion: lib.projectsveltos.io/v1alpha1